Landscapes of the Canadian Maritimes

 You can also personalise your holiday.
 Why not add:

-- Add extra nights in Halifax before or after your tour
+- Extra nights in Halifax before or after your tour

-- Extend your holiday with a four day Toronto & Niagara Falls Explorer
+- A four day Toronto & Niagara Falls Explorer

 Please get in touch with our Canada Experts to start planning your holiday.
 You’ll have a single point of contact from your first enquiry through booking.